Castro19/LAEP-GPT/tasks.md

 ### Task 1: LLM Models

 - Work with creating assistants, threads, and managing scalability.
-    - Katie on adding assistants based on certain teachers tied to said teachers account
+    - Teacher-account based assistants made
+    - Ethics assessor and social justice assessor assistants to be made

 - Test what happens when two users send a message at the same time